 In ‘The End of the Work Ethic’, an address to The Empire Club of Canada, November 16, 1972, McLuhan described a moment, apparently in 19541, which he styled as “my own first discovery of acoustic space”.2 The same event was described by Carlton Williams for Who Was Marshall McLuhan (1994, p 144).

 McLuhan: A group of us which included Carl Williams (now President of the University of Western Ontario), Tom Easterbrook (Political Economy, University of Toronto), and Jacqueline Tyrwhitt (Architecture and Town Planning) were discussing the newest book of Sigfried Giedion, The Beginnings of Architecture.

 Williams must be correct about the Giedion book which was being discussed.
-The Beginnings of Architecture was not published until almost a decade later and Giedion’s underlying Mellon lectures were not given until 1957.4
+The Beginnings of Architecture was not published until almost a decade later and Giedion’s underlying Mellon lectures to Beginnings were not given until 1957.4

 McLuhan: Jacqueline Tyrwhitt (she had worked with Giedion on this study for years) was explaining how Giedion presented the fact that the Romans were the first people to enclose space.
 The Egyptian pyramids enclosed no space since their interior was dark, as were their temples.

 Williams: I made the point that one could, and indeed had to, consider space in various ways: it was not a simple “given.”
 There was, he [Giedion] said, “hollowed out” space, as in a cave; “enclosed” space, as in a stadium; “inﬁnite” space, as in the heavens.

 McLuhan: At this point, Carl Williams, the psychologist, objected that, after all, the spaces inside a pyramid, even though dark, could be considered as acoustic spaces, and he then mentioned the characteristic modes of acoustic space as a sphere whose centre is everywhere and whose margins are nowhere…